ScottJWalter/ScottJWalter/README.md

 ### Hello!

-Me?
 I'm a full stack architect/engineer by day, personal chef, musician, blogger, photographer and podcaster by night.
 In other words, what you'll find here is an ... "eclectic" blend ... of ... stuff.

 _(more to come...)_